LightSun/android-style/README.md

 this is one Activity Framework named android-scrap, a little like fragment.
 it helps you to reduce number of activities  and avoid some problems of fragment. but current you you must declare another activity as the entry activity.
+The module 'app' is the library of scrap. and 'sample' is the demo.

 ## Features
 - One Activity